merzsielen/Standard-Tibetan-Word-Segmenter/README.md

  included a set of example outputs.
 If you wish to run this on your own computer, you will have to do the following:

- - Download the WebCrawl corpus from https://zenodo.org/records/803268/files/WebCrawl.zip
+ - Download the corpus from https://zenodo.org/records/803268/files/WebCrawl.zip
  - Concatenate the constituent txt files into a single "tokenized.txt" and move this into a folder titled 'datasets/input' within this directory.
  - For the time being, simply put an empty txt file called "nontokenized.txt" in the same